DivineOmega/omega-search/README.md

 and the time taken to perform the search.

 Each `SearchResult` object in the array provides the primary key `id` and its `relevance`.
 The `relevance` is simply a number that is higher on more relevant results.
+The array is sorted by relevance descending.

 ```php
 object(RapidWeb\Search\SearchResults)#731 (5) {